H-QueerCoded/Rats/README.md

 The Rats Mod for Minecraft with updates & changes

 ## Changes
-- Rats no longer have a sex (male/female) attribute
+- Rats no longer have gender
 - Disenchanting functions like the 1.13+ grindstone (keeps curses, resets repair cost)
 ## Mod Compatibility
 - Immersive Engineering Hemp is properly harvested and replanted